-Moidart, together with Morar, Arisaig and Knoydart, forms part of the Rough Bounds, a wild, rugged and beautiful country.
+Moidart, together with Morar, Arisaig and Knoydart, forms part of the Rough Bounds, a wild, rugged and beautiful region in the West Highlands.
 Moidart lies to the east of the Ardnamurchan peninsula, abutting South Morar to the North, and separated by Loch Shiel from the regions of Sunart and Ardgour to the south.
 The boundaries of Moidart have been fluid over time and parts of the region were combined into the Parish Council of Moidart and Arisaig in the late 19th century.
 Some of the villages associated with Moidart include Mingarry, Dorlin, Dalnabreck, Kinlochmoidart, Roshven, Smirisary, Glenuig and Glenfinnan.
 Glenuig hosts a music venue (Glenuig Hall) and regularly hosts music and festival events throughout the season.
 There is also a small shop, post office and inn in the village.
 The Moidart History House (opened seasonally) is also well worth a visit if you are interested in the history of Moidart and its people.

 Moidart is stepped in history, being a Land of Legend, of heroic deeds, rivalry and kingly ambitions.